Huang Shenghao

-Huang Shenghao (黄晟豪; born 1 August 2007) is a Chinese professional footballer who plays as a midfielder for Guangdong GZ-Power FC.
+Huang Shenghao (黄晟豪; born 1 August 2007) is a Chinese professional footballer who plays as a midfielder for Guangdong GZ-Power.

 Early life

 Huang was born on 1 August 2007 in Guangzhou, China to a Nigerian father and a Chinese mother.
 Growing up in Guangzhou, China, he can speak Cantonese.

 Club career

-As a youth player, Huang joined the youth academy of Guangzhou City FC.
-In 2023, he signed for Guangdong GZ-Power FC, helping the club achieve promotion from the third tier to the second tier.
+As a youth player, Huang joined the youth academy of Guangzhou City.
+In 2023, he signed for Guangdong GZ-Power, helping the club achieve promotion from the third tier to the second tier.

 Style of play

 Huang plays as a midfielder.
 Chinese news website Sohu wrote in 2024 that he "plays as a defensive midfielder.
 He has strong defensive ability, covers a large area, and works diligently on the field".